 Organisation and management

-For further information on the duties and composition of the Executive Board and Supervisory Board of KION GROUP AG, see the Corporate governance report which is available online as part of the Annual Report 2017.
+For further information on the duties and composition of the Executive Board and Supervisory Board of KION GROUP AG, see the Annual Report 2018, available online.

 Table 3Group-wide sustainability principles and guidelines